Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |NA

 Just as important as a strong growth runway and sustainable payout ratio is the strength of a utilities balance sheet.
-After all, one need only look at the hot mess that is Exelon (NYSE:EXC), to see what too much debt and poor capital allocation can do to a utility's dividend.
+After all, one needs only to look at the hot mess that is Exelon (NYSE:EXC) to see what too much debt and poor capital allocation can do to a utility's dividend.

-Fortunately both Dominion and NextEra have solid balance sheet, represented by strong interest coverage ratios and high credit ratings, that shows that management has been historically conservative with leverage.
+Fortunately, both Dominion and NextEra have a solid balance sheet, represented by strong interest coverage ratios and high credit ratings that show that management has been historically conservative with leverage.

 Note that NextEra's leverage ratio (Debt/EBITDA) is going to increase substantially after its Oncor deal closes, with total debt rising to $40.3 billion.
-Of course the assets NextEra will add to its empire will also mean substantial and consistent cash flows that will keep its overall leverage ratio below industry average, and should help avoid a credit downgrade.
+Of course, the assets NextEra will add to its empire will also mean substantial and consistent cash flows that will keep its overall leverage ratio below the industry average, and should help avoid a credit downgrade.

 The Better Valuation Depends On Your Time Horizon

-Given the epic rally utilities have been on the last few years, and the relatively small pull back from all time July highs, it's natural that investors would be concerned about valuation.
+Given the epic rally utilities have been on the last few years, and the relatively small pullback from all-time July highs, it's natural that investors would be concerned about valuation.

 |Utility